APPLICATION PROCESS

 Saturday Standard SSAT testing dates are available at local and international testing sites.
 Click here to find a testing center near you or register for the SSAT at home test.
 Please note that the school tour and student interview, whether in person or via Zoom, will be scheduled on a separate date for applicants who take the SSAT on a Saturday.

-The application process for international students entering grades 11–12 includes an interview and a standardized English language proficiency test.
-Recommended English proficiency assessments and scores:
+The application process for international students entering grades 1–12 includes an interview and a standardized English language proficiency screening.

 STEP 5: